 Owings Mills is a medium-sized town located in the state of Maryland.
-With a population of 31,530 people and ten constituent neighborhoods, Owings Mills is the 34th largest community in Maryland.
+With a population of 35,674 people and 11 constituent neighborhoods, Owings Mills is the 27th largest community in Maryland.

-Owings Mills is a decidedly white-collar town, with fully 88.36% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Owings Mills is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Owings Mills who work in office and administrative support (11.13%), sales jobs (10.15%), and healthcare (9.60%).
+Owings Mills is a decidedly white-collar town, with fully 85.54% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Owings Mills is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Owings Mills who work in healthcare (10.67%), office and administrative support (10.19%), and business and financial occupations (10.02%).

 Also of interest is that Owings Mills has more people living here who work in computers and math than 95% of the places in the US.

 Owings Mills is an extremely ethnically-diverse town.
 The people who call Owings Mills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Owings Mills residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Owings Mills include African, German, Irish, English, and Nigerian.
+Important ancestries of people in Owings Mills include German, African, Irish, Nigerian, and English.

 The most common language spoken in Owings Mills is English.
-Other important languages spoken here include Spanish and Langs. of India.
+Other important languages spoken here include Spanish and African languages.